pypa/packaging.python.org/source/guides/packaging-binary-extensions.rst

   compile most Python code to C extension modules.
 The initial compilation provides some speed increases (by bypassing the CPython interpreter layer), and Cython's optional static typing features can offer additional opportunities for speed increases.
-Using Cython still has the disadvantages that binary extensions generally impose on distributing the resulting application, but has the benefit of having a reduced barrier to entry for Python programmers (relative to other languages like C or C++).
+Using Cython still carries the `disadvantages`_ associated with using binary extensions, but has the benefit of having a reduced barrier to entry for Python programmers (relative to other languages like C or C++).